Soneso/SwiftBasicPay/tutorial/authentication.md

 # Authentication

 The SwiftBasicPay app handles user authentication by using the [`AuthService`](https://github.com/Soneso/SwiftBasicPay/blob/main/SwiftBasicPay/services/AuthService.swift) class.
-The class provides methods to sign up a user, sign in, sign out and also to retrieve their Stellar secret key from the [secure storage](secure_data_storage.md).
+The class provides methods to sign up a user, sign in, sign out and also to retrieve their Stellar secret key from the [`secure storage`](secure_data_storage.md).
 Furthermore, the class holds the current authentication state of the user (signed up, signed in or signed out).